 Data collection

 The focus group and interviews were conducted face-to-face, were semi-structured and lasted between 17 and 57 minutes.
-Topic guides were developed by the research team and piloted with the director of informatics at the study site and provided a framework for the interviews and focus group (appendix 1 and 2).
+Two topic guides were devised; one for interviews and one for the focus group.
+Topic guides were developed by the research team and piloted with the director of informatics at the study site (appendix 1 and 2).
 During the interviews and focus group, participants were asked about the organisational and clinical response to the outage and its impact on the organisation, the local healthcare community and clinical practice.
 Interviews with members of the trust board were more focussed on the organisational response and the factors affecting this.
+Topic guides provided a framework for data collection, however a flexible approach to the format of topic guides and questions posed was adopted to ensure participants could discuss issues they felt were important.
 Written informed consent was taken from all participants prior to each interview.

 Analysis